jcgregorio/blog/_posts/2017-12-03-things-to-watch-for.md

 ---
 layout: post
-title: Things to watch for.
+title: Things to watch for
 ---

 As the current political situation unwinds there are things to watch for: